Iloprost

 How will your condition be monitored?

-• Your rheumatologist will then monitor your response over time and a mutual decision can be made to repeating the infusion.
-It may be given at the onset of winter to reduce the chance of severe circulation problems which are more common in colder weather.
+Your rheumatologist will check how you respond over time and together you can decide whether to repeat the infusion.
+It may be given at the start of winter to reduce the chance of severe circulation problems which are more common with colder weather.

 How is iloprost given?